Pencils of cubics with eight base points lying in convex position in $\mathbb{R}P^2$: Configurations of eight points lying in convex position in , lists of conics

 The lists $1+$ and $1-$ are shown in Figure~\ref{lists}; the other lists $n\pm$ are obtained from $1\pm$ performing on $1, \dots, 7$ the cyclic permutation that replaces $1$ by $n$.
-(The double point of the last cubic in each list may be an isolated node or a crossing.)
-Note that any of the five non-extreme cubics of the list $S(1, \dots, 7)$ determines the whole of this list.
-For the sake of self-containment, we repeat here the proof from \cite{F2}.
+(The double point of the last cubic in each list may be an isolated node or a crossing.
+If it is a crossing, the loop is attached to the arc $61$ of the odd branch, as shown in the Figure, or to the arc $12$.)
+Note that any of the five non-extremal cubics of the list $S(1, \dots, 7)$ determines the whole of this list.
+Let us denote by $C_3(k)$ the cubic with node at $k$.